Tuesday, June 30, 2026

 Visa Issues

-Canada and Mexico hold structural advantages too.
+Canada and Mexico hold structural advantages, too.
 International fans from countries with more restrictive U.S. visa policies may simply find it easier to enter either country, Freitag added.
 Miami is a partial exception, supported by easy access from Latin America, South America, and the Caribbean.
 Miami will host seven matches during the tournament.

 The short-term rental (STR) market, on the other hand, tells a slightly different story.

-According to AirDNA data, short-term rental demand—inlcuding stays at Airbnb—is up sharply across Mexican host cities as of June 8, with Guadalajara and Monterrey leading the way at 136% and 125%, respectively, higher than the same period last year.
+According to AirDNA data, short-term rental demand—including stays at Airbnb—is up sharply across Mexican host cities as of June 8, with Guadalajara and Monterrey leading the way at 136% and 125%, respectively, higher than the same period last year.

 Even in U.S. cities where hotel bookings haven’t met expectations, STR platforms are faring better.
 The demand for short-term rentals in Kansas City is higher than in any other U.S. city, with a 44% increase from last year, according to AirDNA.